Dilithium

 The inventors of Dilithium recommend Dilithium 3-AES, because it achieves at least 128 bits of security against classical and quantum attacks.

-NIST approval
+NIST Approval

 In 2016, the United States National Institute of Standards and Technology put out a call for proposals, requesting submissions of post-quantum cryptographic schemes.
 Round 1 submissions closed on November 30, 2017.
 Several dozen schemes were presented and considered.